Dux: Change in usage

-The office under the Dominate
+Diocletian's reforms

-During the time of the Dominate, the powers of a dux were split from the role of the governor and were given to a new office called dux.
-The dux was now the highest military office within the province and commanded the legions, but the governor had to authorize the use of the duxs powers.
-However, once those powers were authorized, the dux could act independently from the governor and handle all military matters.
-The Dux Belgicae secundae ("commander of the second Belgic province") is an example of this office.
+Under Diocletian, during the Tetrarchy, a new office called dux was created with powers split from the role of the governor of a province.
+The dux was the highest military office within the province and commanded the legions, but the governor had to authorise the use of his powers after which the dux could act independently and handle all military matters.
+The Dux Belgicae secundae ("commander of the second Belgic province") is an example.

-After Diocletian's Tetrarchy reform, the provinces were organized into dioceses with each dioceses administered by a vicarius.
+Also the provinces were reorganised into dioceses with each diocese administered by a vicarius.
 As with the governors, the vicarius was assisted by a dux.
-This dux was superior to all other duces within the dioceses—when the vicarius called the legions of the dioceses into action, all of the legions were at the command of the dux.
+This dux was superior to all other duces within the dioceses; when the vicarius called the legions of the dioceses into action, all of the legions were at the command of the dux.
 The office of dux was, in turn, made subject to the magister militum of his respective praetorian prefecture, and above him to the emperor.
-The Dux per Gallias, dux of the diocese of Gaul, is an example of this office.
+The Dux per Gallias of the diocese of Gaul is an example of this office.